Why Drinking and Pregnancy Don’t Mix

 There have been many questions surrounding the risks of drinking during pregnancy.
 What amount of alcohol is safe for pregnant women?
 When is it safest for pregnant women to drink?
-The American Academy of Pediatrics recently released new data on Fetal Alcohol Spectrum Disorders.
+The American Academy of Pediatrics released data on Fetal Alcohol Spectrum Disorders.
 The report provides evidence that there is NO SAFE AMOUNT and NO SAFE TIME for pregnant women to drink.
 Why?
 There is no cure for Fetal Alcohol Spectrum Disorders, but they are entirely preventable.
 Women should never drink during pregnancy or leading up to pregnancy to avoid the risks.
 According to the CDC, a woman could get pregnant and not know for 4-6 weeks.

 WHAT IS FETAL ALCOHOL SPECTRUM DISORDER

 Fetal Alcohol Spectrum Disorder or FASD, is a term used to describe the adverse impacts that drinking during pregnancy has on a baby.
 The American Academy of Pediatrics further explains the effects of FASD, these effects include “physical, mental, behavioral, and/or learning disabilities with possible lifelong implications”.